kylhgr/KaylahGore/README.md

 - 👯 I’m looking to collaborate on projects with JavaScript, Rust & Solidity
 - 🤔 I’m looking for help with deploying generative art as an NFT
 - 💬 Ask me about Google Cloud and WEB3 education resources
-- 📫 How to reach me: [my LinkedIn profile](https://linkedin.com/in/kaylahgore) or [My Twitter Account](www.twitter.com/kaygo_eth)
+- 📫 How to reach me: [my LinkedIn profile](https://linkedin.com/in/kaylahgore)
-- ⚡ Fun fact: I am a live music photographer!
+- ⚡ Fun fact: I am a live music photographer, I've studied abroad in the Republic of China.

 ### @ the office